PrimaveraDeveloper/identity-server/README.md

 The following chapters are available:

-- [**vision**](vision/README.md) - the vision behind Identity Server and the general principles and technologies that drive its development.
+- [**Vision**](vision/README.md) - the vision behind Identity Server and the general principles and technologies that drive its development.
 - [**Capabilities**](capabilities/README.md) - a description of the most important Identity Server capabilities.
 - [**Reference**](ref/README.md) - reference documentation, including technologies, libraries, features, and specific use cases.
 - [**Implementation**](impl/README.md) - technical details about the internal implementation of Identity Server.
 - [**How to**](howto/README.md) - how to guides to integrate applications with Identity Server, customize it, etc.
-- [**Samples**](sames/README.md) - samples that illustrate IAM concepts, common integration scenarios, customization, etc.
+- [**Samples**](samples/README.md) - samples that illustrate IAM concepts, common integration scenarios, customization, etc.

 ## Jump Start

-If you wish to implement authentication and authorization in an application with Identity Server, while going through the documentation, start with the [how to](howto/README.md) and [samples](samples/README.md) sections.
+If you wish to implement authentication and authorization in an application with Identity Server, while going through the documentation, start with the [How to](howto/README.md) and [Samples](samples/README.md) sections.

-To search for a specific feature, check [capabilities](capabilities/README.md).
+To search for a specific feature, check [Capabilities](capabilities/README.md).

 ## Major Releases